void-type/FoodStuffs/README.md

 ### Database
 Within Web/Startup.cs, you can either...
 - Use a real database:
-    1. build a database using the scripts in FoodStuffs.Data/Sql
+    1. build a database using the scripts in Data/Sql
     2. set a connection string in configuration
+    3. Within Web/Startup.cs, uncomment the FoodStuffsSqlData dependency.

-- Use a volitile in-memory database
+- Use a volatile in-memory database
+    1. Within Web/Startup.cs, uncomment the MemoryFoodStuffsData dependency.

-### Need
+### Tools
 - .Net Core SDK
 - Bower

-### Build And Run
+### Clone, Build, And Run
 ```
 git clone https://github.com/void-type/foodstuffs.git
 cd foodstuffs